Skip to main content

 THE 4-PILLAR APPROACH TO MENTAL HEALTH AND ADDICTION

 When the government decided that the 4-pillar approach to addiction would be the solution, the model did in fact look promising.
-The issue is that only one pillar has actually been put into action.
+The issue is that only one pillar has been implemented.
 The Harm-Reduction pillar has been the focus since the model’s inception.
 The 4 Pillar Approach to addiction in Canada is a comprehensive framework that focuses on four key areas for addressing substance use and addiction issues:

 1. Prevention: This pillar involves strategies to prevent substance use before it becomes a problem, such as education and awareness campaigns, public health initiatives, and community outreach programs.